 Hodgson wrote a number of other nautical-themed stories set outside of the Sargasso Sea.
 Some are in the weird fiction vein, such as “The Voice in the Night,” which was adapted into the gloriously colorful and outré Japanese film, Matango, but others were more humorous, like his stories of Captain Gault, a notorious smuggler who always manages to get one over on the custom agents opposing him.

 But Hodgson was more than just an ex-sailor recounting fanciful, fictionalized accounts of his at-sea life: his tastes ran toward the occult and to science fiction as well.
 Among the most influential of Hodgson’s characters is Thomas Carnacki, also known as “Carnacki the Ghost-Finder.”
 Carnacki is an occult detective inspired by Sherlock Holmes and Sheridan Le Fanu’s Dr. Hesselius.
-Armed with his “electric pentacle,” Carnacki investigates cases with a supernatural bent, exorcizing ghosts and tangling with the occasional non-supernatural agents behind these mysteries.
-As one of the earliest example of the “occult detective” in fiction, Carnacki would help inspire a long litany of similar characters including Seabury Quinn’s Jules de Grandin, Manly Wade Wellman’s John Thunstone (and, to a lesser degree, John the Balladeer), Robert E. Howard’s Steve Harrison, Brian Lumley’s Titus Crow, Alan Moore’s John Constantine, and Jim Butcher’s Harry Dresden—to name just a few!
+Armed with his “electric pentacle,” Carnacki investigates cases with a supernatural bent, exorcising ghosts and tangling with the occasional non-supernatural agents behind these mysteries.
+As one of the earliest examples of the “occult detective” in fiction, Carnacki would help inspire a long litany of similar characters including Seabury Quinn’s Jules de Grandin, Manly Wade Wellman’s John Thunstone (and, to a lesser degree, John the Balladeer), Robert E. Howard’s Steve Harrison, Brian Lumley’s Titus Crow, Alan Moore’s John Constantine, and Jim Butcher’s Harry Dresden—to name just a few!

 Hodgson wrote two novels after The Boats of “Glen Carrig” that delved into cosmic horror and science fiction themes.
 His second novel, The House on the Borderlands, begins in the Gothic vein but quickly exceeds the confines of that genre.
 It is the story of The Recluse, the owner of the aforenamed house, a domicile that exists as a portal between dimensions such as “the Plain of Silence” and the “Sea of Sleep,” home to horrific and bestial things.
 H.P.
 Lovecraft praised The House on the Borderlands as being “perhaps the greatest of all Mr. Hodgson’s works.”
 This is no small praise coming from the master of cosmic horror, himself.